menu icon

 • 💬 Comments

-You read it right!
-Yes, we started having it as a "meal" mostly for early dinner.
+You read that right!
+We often have it as a "meal," especially for an early dinner.
 Why not???
-Imagine roasted rice flakes, a lot of freshly chopped seasonal fruits or just some ripe banana, any kind of milk, and some homemade granola for the crunch - you have a light meal and a refreshing summer drink in a tall glass! 😆
+Imagine roasted rice flakes, freshly chopped seasonal fruits (or just a ripe banana), your choice of milk, and a sprinkle of homemade granola for crunch.
+What you get is a light meal and a refreshing summer drink, all in one tall glass! 😆

 two tall tumbler of fruit packed aval milk